 Commence Blockchain traceability development and test in Nicaraguan Pilot.
 Blockchain Traceability will connect the consumer directly to the Farmer

 Token marketplace platform to be completed.
 Token contributors will be able to list and directly sale EHH tokens to eHarvestHub customers.
-Customers will begin to pay eHarvestHub for services creating demand for tokens to be sold.3 rd Parties will be able to pay eHarvestHub for marketing to its members.
+Customers will begin to pay eHarvestHub for services creating demand for tokens to be sold.
+3rd Parties will be able to pay eHarvestHub with EHH tokens for access to market to its members.

 Customers will begin using EHH Token to pay for products and services offered in eHarvestHub Marketplace.